 and one of four degrees from the Yale School of the Environment: Master’s of

 - Environmental Science

 - Forest Science

 The program is designed for individuals who envision careers whose central missions relate natural resource and consequences of climate change to economic development or trade.

-The joint IDE/YSE program requires a minimum of two and one-half years in residence and the successful completion of at least 20 courses.
+The joint IDE/Yale School of the Environment (YSE) program requires a minimum of two and one-half years in residence and the successful completion of at least 20 courses.

 Students in the joint program must complete all 8 required IDE courses (core & electives) in the two and one-half year period.

 The 12 required YSE courses (eight core and four elective courses) are designed to develop a broad multidisciplinary foundation for problem solving.
 In addition to their core courses students will choose an advanced study area within which they chose their elective courses.
 The nine advanced study areas include